| Title: | Shrinkage Estimation Methods for Vector Autoregressive Models |

 Consider VAR(p) model:

-The function returns the concatenated matrix (A_1, ..., A_p, C) as a matrix object.
+The function returns the concatenated matrix as a matrix object.

 A matrix holding the estimated coefficients of a VAR.